Jarlotee/jarlotee.github.io/_posts/2016-01-16-the-journey-to-build-once-2.md

 }

 ```
-We start off with by passing in the current commit hash and a Github token, then define a function to aquire pull request data through the Github API.
+We start off with passing in the current commit hash and a Github token, then define a function to procure pull request data through the [Github API].

 ```powershell